51Degrees/documentation/src/info/wordpress.md

 1. Visit the new `51Degrees` Settings menu.

-2. To start using this plugin, you will need to create a `resource key`.
+2. To start using this plugin, you will need to create a `Resource Key`.
 This enables access to the data you need via the 51Degrees cloud service.
-You can create a `resource key` for free, using the configurator to select the properties you want.
+You can create a `Resource Key` for free, using the [configurator](https://configure.51degrees.com/) to select the properties you want.

 ## Integration with Google Analytics